Azathioprine use while Breastfeeding

 Three infants whose mothers were taking azathioprine for inflammatory bowel disease (n = 2) or systemic lupus erythematosus (n = 1) were breastfed during maternal use of azathioprine.
 Azathioprine doses were 100 mg (plus prednisolone), 150 mg (plus infliximab) and 175 mg daily.
 In 1 infant, thioguanine was low, but detectable in blood at 3 days of age and 6-MMPN was undetectable; at 3 weeks of age, neither metabolite was detectable.
 In another infant, neither metabolite was detectable at 3 weeks of age.
 Neither assay limits nor specific maternal doses were stated in the published abstract.

 A woman began taking azathioprine 100 mg (1.4 mg/kg) daily for Crohn's disease while breastfeeding (extent not stated) her 3-month-old infant.
-On two occasions, after 8 days and after 3 months of maternal therapy, neither 6-MMPN nor 6-thioguaninenucleotides were detectable in the blood of the infant.
+After 8 days and 3 months of maternal therapy, 6-TGNs were measured, although breastfeeding had been tapered to zero by 3 months.
+On both occasions, 6-TGNs were not detectable in the blood of the infant.
 The assay limit was not stated.

 Effects in Breastfed Infants

 Three infants were breastfed during long-term maternal azathioprine 75 to 100 mg daily and methylprednisolone use following renal transplantation.
 All three infants had no abnormal blood counts, no increased frequency of infections and above average growth rates.
-In one mother, the IgA levels in breastmilk were measured and found to be normal.
+The IgA levels in one mother's breastmilk were measured and found to be normal.

 Twelve infants were breastfed for up to 12 months during maternal use of azathioprine 50 to 100 mg daily (6 with concomitant cyclosporine) following kidney or kidney-pancreas transplantation.
 Kidney function was normal in all infants when measured after breastfeeding had ceased.
 The growth and psychomotor development of all infants was normal.